Blendify/blender-manual/trunk/blender_docs/manual/game_engine/physics/types/static.rst

    which is of type ``bpy.types.GameObjectSetting``.
 This is useful so you can, for example, set a range of objects to have gradated values via a for-loop.

+Actor
-- Actor - Enables detection by Near and Radar Sensors.
+   Enables detection by Near and Radar Sensors.

    - Default: On.
    - Python property: ``obj.game.use_actor``
+Ghost
-- Ghost - Disables collisions completely, similar to No Collision.
+   Disables collisions completely, similar to No Collision.

    - Default: Off.
    - Python property: ``obj.game.use_ghost``
+Invisible
-- Invisible - Does not display, the same as setting the object to unrendered ( such as unchecking the "Camera" icon in the Outliner).
+   Does not display, the same as setting the object to unrendered (such as unchecking the "Camera" icon in the Outliner).

    - Default: Off.
    - Python property: ``obj.use_render``

 Radius
    If you have the "Collision Bounds: Sphere"